 Rehydrating freeze dried food requires nothing more than a small amount of water and the fuel to heat it to a boil.
 From sparking the stove to your first (mouthwatering) bite, we’re talking a “cooking” process that takes mere minutes.
 In our kitchen, freezer, and vacuum chamber, we’ve done basically all of the work for you.

-That leaves more time for setting up the tent, drying off gear, scouring the map for next day’s itinerary, soaking up the wilderness sunset, sneaking in a quick scramble up that alluring-looking summit above camp—in short, appreciating the setting, the experience, and the company (even if it’s just the jays and squirrels).
+Our easy-to-prepare meals leave you more time for setting up the tent, drying off gear, scouring the map for next day’s itinerary, soaking up the wilderness sunset, sneaking in a quick scramble up that alluring-looking summit above camp—in short, appreciating the setting, the experience, and the company (even if it’s just the jays and squirrels).
 And that's another very important part of the magic of Mountain House.